sankra/Cassandra-check/README.md

 ## Usage
 To run the script, ensure Cassandra is installed and configured properly.
 Modify the script variables as needed, then execute:

+## Performance
+The casandra_check.py and cassandra_check.java files will be used to perfrom cassandra cleanup operations but the casandra_check.py is efficient file compared to the .java file.

 ```bash
 ./cleanup_script.sh